leyhline/Lagrange/_drafts/the-passionate-programmer.md

 ## Personal opinion

 Since I have a background in business most of the advice isn't new for me.
 But for an aspiring software developer this might be a good read to get an overview of useful areas of expertise outside of pure technical skill.
-This book might not be eye-opening. *Of course* it's good to be proactive. *Of course* it's better to work with the management instead of against them. *Of course* people need to know about your achievements to appreciate them.
+This book might not be eye-opening. *Of course* it's good to be proactive. *Of course* it's better to work with the management instead of against it. *Of course* people need to know about your achievements to appreciate them.
 Strangely enough, in reality there are a lot of people who don't do this and if you just integrate in such a workplace you will do the same.
 For me, this book is more of a reminder that it's indeed possible to do good work.
 Even if it means – this is the last chapter – to *Go Independent*.

 Now for my criticism.
-Of course this is not a technical book.
+Yes, this is not a technical book.
 It is more of a specialized business guide.
 And it is written in a really casual style and is full of anecdotes.
 This in itself is no problem but most of the advice is based on anecdotal evidence.
 The author talks about his personal experience, about common sense and about she similarities between working as a saxophonist and as a software developer.
 His advice *might* be correct but it could also be wrong.
 Even though it sounds convincing and even though I can identify with many of his narratives (might be because of their generality) it's important to stay skeptical.

 ## Lessons I learned